edoardocattapan/ardo.github.io/about.md

 This blog is another experiment, about one constant way of thinking I frequently entertain in my mind: to try to think clearly and be wise, to independently enquire some open territory of ideas with my own intellect, to be a truth-seeker and a sense-maker at my own risk, for myself.

-If you happen to like reading this blog, I hope you can find some value here and will make something out of it.
+If you happen to like reading this blog, I hope you can find some value here and you will make something out of it.

 Edoardo